Question of a Sabbatical

 Not really!

 A month later, I received a call from Ravindra, “Sir, you have cast a magic spell on my son.
-He is a transformed being now.
+He is a transformed person now.
 I want to thank you for making a difference.”

 “I am happy to hear that.
 I hope he continues to work that way.
 Convey my good wishes to him.”
 We exchanged some niceties before disconnecting.